ADA Compliance for Websites in Plain English

 - overlay widgets — why are they worthless?

-- automatic scans — how much do they catch?
+- automated scans — how much do they catch?

 - accessibility audits — do you need one?